Nakama Unity Client Guide #

 • Drag or import it into your Unity project

-• Set the editor scripting runtime version to .NET 4.6 (from the Edit -> Project Settings -> Player -> Configuration menu).
+• Set the editor Api Compatibility Level setting to .NET Standard 2.1 (from the Edit -> Project Settings -> Player -> Other Settings -> Configuration menu).

 • From the Assets menu create a new C# script and a client object